saketkc/pysradb/docs/commands/srx-to-srs.rst

       Get SRS for a SRX

     Options:
-      --db FILE      Path to SRAmetadb.sqlite file
       --saveto TEXT  Save output to file
       --detailed     Output additional columns: [run_accession, study_accession]
-      --desc         Should sample_attribute be included
-      --expand       Should sample_attribute be expanded
       -h, --help     Show this message and exit.